Conditions & Treatments

 The aim is to ensure treatment is coordinated, progress is reviewed, and decisions are made deliberately, rather than reactively.
 You are able to contact me throughout the process.

-Clinical Direction is not about withholding surgery, nor is it about endless non-surgical treatment.
+Personalised Clinical Direction is not about withholding surgery, nor is it about endless non-surgical treatment.

 It is about ensuring the right treatment happens at the right time, with clear clinical leadership throughout.

-When is Clinical Direction used?
+When is Personalised Clinical Direction used?

 It is typically appropriate when: